blaszczyk/scopevisio_coding_challenge/README.md

 * Security issues

 ## Workflow
+The workflow for a successful user request consists of the following steps:
 * User enters Fahrzeugtyp, Kilometerleistung and Postleitzahl
 * UI requests locations for provided Postleitzahl from PostCodeService
 * User selects location and clicks Anfrage-button
 * UI sends request to PraemienService
 * PraemienService requests locations from PostCodeService to validate user request
-* PramienService calculates Praemie, persists summary and responds
+* PraemienService calculates Praemie, persists summary and responds
 * UI redirects to summary page

 ## Technology Stack